ktravers/ktravers.github.io/_posts/2018-03-14-pattern-matching.md

 Likewise, by declaring the pattern you want to match against, you're sending a clear signal about what inputs you expect to receive.
 Your code becomes more self-documenting by default.

+Plus, since pattern matching is ubiqutious in the language, once you master this concept, you're set up to master it all.
+It's the perfect jumping off point for exploring all the other amazing things in Elixir built around this core concept, like [GenServers](https://elixir-lang.org/getting-started/mix-otp/genserver.html), [plug](https://elixirschool.com/en/lessons/specifics/plug/)... the list goes on and on.

 All-in-all, Elixir encourages you to write code that’s 1) declarative 2) self-documenting and 3) well scoped.
-It’s helping you become a stronger programmer.
+It’s helping you become a stronger programmer, and it's setting you up to become a true rockstar Elixir developer.

 Now that's impressive.